KospY/BasSDK/Components/Guides/Areas/CreatingAreas.md

 - Don’t forget to add the Data in SDK, then click on ThunderRoad (SDK) / load All Json.
 Every time you change the data reload all JSON to avoid log errors.
 - Return to the Area Prefab view
 - On the root/parent, add the Area component and set the field DataId with the ID you chose in the catalog Data.
-See [Area](Area%201c1da74578e9400ab9a3d3f4b891e4f3.md).
+See [Area][Area].
 - Create a box collider as a separate GameObject of the root, make sure its position is 0,0,0.
 - Edit the box collider so it contains all the colliders in the prefab (wall etc).
 - Make sure this box stopped at connection position.